-Hispanic Market Shopping Guide
+Latin Market Shopping Guide

 Chipotle Peppers – also known as smoked jalapenos, these peppers come packed in a vinegary tomato sauce and add a wonderful heat and smokiness to just about any dish.
 I love them in the aoili in my steak mushroom and talevera sandwich!

 6. Spices – most ethnic markets are a gold mine for spices with prices generally far below the local grocery store – and sometimes you can buy in smaller quantities which is ideal for spices or herbs that you don’t use as often.

 5. Dulce de Leche – thick, creamy with a deep caramel flavor it’s usually made from cooking sweetened, condensed milk.
 But why make it when you can buy it ready made?
 Shelf stable, I generally keep a can or two on hand for adding to cakes, cookies or for stirring into my favorite Hot Dulce de Leche.

 9. Guava Paste – made from fresh guavas, sugar and pectin, this paste is similar to membrillo and makes a wonderful accompaniment to a cheese and charcuterie platter!
 It’s also fantastic in desserts like these Tropical Guava Bars.